 What to do if the dog grips or bites or attacks the sheep.

-Normally, gripping is a simple matter of the dog pulling at the wool but if not checked, it can become more agressive and dogs can easily pull large sheep to the ground.
+Gripping is very common in dogs when they first encounter sheep.
+It's a confidence problem.
+Normally, gripping's a simple matter of the dog pulling at the wool but if not checked, it can become more agressive and dogs can easily pull large sheep to the ground.
 This is a very bad habit and is to be strongly avoided of course.
+We have video tutorials on how to cope with a dog which is attacking or gripping sheep.

 My first dog Dot was a gripper.
-Fortunately, she's small and was young at the time, so she couldn't do any harm but I was so horrified at what she was doing that I eventually telephoned the man I bought her from and asked him to have her back.
-He said he would, but added that it really wasn't a major problem and that if I was more relaxed about it Dot would stop.
-The next day, I took Dot to the sheep and when she gripped, I growled at her but immediately gave her a reassuring 'come bye'.
+Fortunately, she was only hanging on to wool and didn't do any harm, but I was so horrified at what she was doing that I eventually telephoned the man I bought her from and asked him to have her back.
+He said he would, but added that it really wasn't a major problem, in fact it showed that (with proper training) she was going to be a really good dog, and if I was more relaxed about it Dot would stop gripping.
+The next day, I took Dot to the sheep and when she gripped, I growled at her but immediately gave her a reassuring 'Come bye'.
 She gripped once or twice more in that session and I reacted in a similar way.
 Within two or three days, Dot had stopped gripping.
 The man was right.
 If your dog grips, better even to ignore it and give encouragement than to make a big fuss.
 The reason for this is that the dog which grips is off-balance mentally at the time, and screaming and shouting will generally only make matters worse.

 Watch any trial.
 Gripping will normally result in disqualification but if you watch closely, it always happens when something goes wrong.
 A sheep dashing away from the group is a favourite - particularly during penning or shedding when the dog's physically and mentally tired after completing an arduous course.